Linda Littlejohn

-Emma Linda Palmer Littlejohn (1883–1949) was an Australian feminist, journalist and radio commentator.
+Emma Linda Palmer Littlejohn (known as Linda) born Emma Linda Palmer Teece became Emma Linda Palmer Tilden (1883–1949) was an Australian feminist, journalist and radio broadcaster.

 Early life and education

 Emma Linda Palmer was born on 11 December 1883 at Double Bay, Sydney.
 Her parents were Richard Teece and Helena, née Palmer.
 Her four brothers included barrister Richard Clive Teece and she had two sisters.
 Palmer was educated at Ascham School, and was involved in philanthropic work as part of the Ascham Old Girls' Union.

 Career

 A feminist, Littlejohn launched the League of Women Voters in 1928 to support female candidates for public office and to press for feminist reforms.

-Littlejohn was Australian delegate to the congress of the International Alliance of Women for Suffrage and Equal Citizenship in Istanbul in 1935.

-Littlejohn addressed the Assembly of the League of Nations on behalf of the Equal Rights International (Geneva).
-Littlejohn was also a proponent of eugenics.
+The United Associations of Women (UAW) was formed in 1929 by Littlejohn and other radical feminists who were disappointed by the progress made by the Feminist Club of New South Wales and sought to amalgamate Sydney's existing women's organisations.
+Its founders included Mrs Dougall-Laing, Adela Pankhurst Walsh and Jessie Street.